|Course Number||Course Title||CL||LAB||CR|

 The dental assistant must possess knowledge of procedures and practices in patient care, laboratory work, and office management.
 The Dental Assisting Program emphasizes clinical training in the campus clinic and in private dental offices.
 Theoretical courses are enhanced by laboratory experiences, and students perfect their clinical skills working in a variety of dental offices including general and specialty practices.

 Students in the dental assisting program may be exposed to infectious disease and bloodborne pathogens.
 For this reason, students receive intensive training in the mechanisms of infection control to protect themselves, their co-workers, and the office clientele.
 NHTI follows the guide lines of OSHA and the CDC.

 As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the dental assisting program and are responsible for all costs associated with these testing procedures.

-Prior to enrollment students are required to provide documentation of certification in CPR course that includes infant, child, and adult CPR with AED training; current medical insurance; a complete physical examination; and documentation of current immunizations .
+Prior to enrollment students are required to provide documentation of certification in CPR (Health Care Provider - American Heart Association or Professional Rescuer - Red Cross ON-LINE COURSES NOT ACCEPTED; must be hands-on CPR).; current medical insurance; a complete physical examination; and documentation of current immunizations .
 Professional liability insurance is available through the college and automatically charged to the student's account.